thelogicalgrammar/program_induction_demonstration/README.md

 - 0010001

 NOTE: To make it extra fun, use a misleading emphasis when reading the string, e.g., "zero ZERO one zero zero ZERO one".

+# Acknowledgments

+This app uses Steven Piantadosi's [LOTlib3](https://github.com/piantado/LOTlib3) in the background.